Category 1 – Outstanding Rescue Group

 The Rainbow Paws Program (ACT) – The Rainbow Paws Program was established in 2014 to support the pets of vulnerable Canberran’s doing it tough such as the homeless, those escaping domestic violence, the isolated elderly, and those on low incomes due to physical or mental disability.
 The Rainbow Paws Program has five programs it delivers to meet the needs of pets and their owners in Canberra, which are – The Hotel Bookings Program (emergency boarding), Code Rainbow (emergency vet care), Snip Snip (subsidised desexing), Street Support (delivery of pet food/supplies to vulnerable members of the community), and the Rolling Tuckerbox (delivery of donated pet food to community pantries and centres).

-Category 6 – Community Education and Outreach Program
+Category 6 – Community Education and/or Outreach Program

 Animal Welfare League NSW Mobile Truck – Animal Welfare League NSW™ is a registered charity that has been operating for over 60 years.
 The Animal Welfare League Mobile Vet Truck is an Australian-first, fully-fitted out B-Double trailer that has been purpose-designed to enable Animal Welfare League NSW to travel to regional areas in NSW to provide desexing, vaccination, and microchipping programs to communities doing it tough.